rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    JPetStore 6 should run in any Servlet 2.5 y JSP 2.1 compliant Java server.

-   Eclipse is not needed either, you can run the sample from your favorite IDE or the command line.
+   Eclipse is not needed.
+You can run the sample from your favorite IDE or the command line.

-0. Startup the Tomcat server and deploy web application
+0. Startup the Tomcat server and deploy web application using the
+   <a target="_blank" href="https://codehaus-cargo.github.io/cargo/Maven2+plugin.html">Cargo Maven plug-in</a>

    <pre><strong>
    mvn cargo:run